COVID-19 and the U.S. Coin Circulation Issue: Two Sides of the Same Coin - Brink's US

-The root cause of the U.S. coin shortage is twofold, with the pandemic slowing the economy and the U.S. Mint temporarily slowing coin production to protect its employees.
-As an issue driven by a lack of coin circulation, the current coin shortage is not indicative of a breakdown in the supply chain.
+The root cause of the U.S. coin circulation issue is twofold, with the pandemic slowing the economy and the U.S. Mint temporarily slowing coin production to protect its employees.
+As an issue driven by a lack of coin circulation, the current coin circulation issue is not indicative of a breakdown in the supply chain.

-But what does a shortage mean for retailers and customers?
+But what does a coin circulation issue mean for retailers and customers?
 Particularly for retailers, the discrepancy in the numbers is a significant one for loss prevention.
 With cash as an accessible payment method for individuals of all financial situations, a sudden gravitation towards credit cards resulting from a lack of coin may present obstacles for purchasing essential items.

 Restoring coin is a team effort.